-- 1 Activities would be to support Enterprise Project Fund (Subcomponent 3.2) through provisions of technical assistance to producers to increase their productivity and income through improved and sustainable technological, operational and market knowledge and facilitation of market linkages. - 2 The disbursements are to be made by NPCO, PSOs and RPCOs.
-Approval and signing authority of officials, the nature and amount of disbursements must follow the approved WB Guidelines of eligible expenditures and existing DA policies and procedures on approval of disbursements.
+Activities would be to support Enterprise Development Sub- Project through provision of technical assistance to LGUs and producer groups to increase their productivity and income through improved and sustainable technological, operational and market knowledge and facilitation of market linkages.

-4.4.4 Project Implementation Support Component
+- a) The disbursements are to be made by NPCO, PSOs and RPCOs.
+Approval and signing authority of officials, the nature and amount of disbursements must follow the approved WB Guidelines of eligible expenditures and existing DA policies and procedures on approval of disbursements. - 5.4 Component 4 Project Implementation Support Project Implementation Support (I-Support).
+This would support all management, fiduciary, and M&E aspects of the project including support and oversight for execution of an Institutional Strengthening Action Plan designed to ensure POM guidelines, procedures and processes are fully understood and followed.